PriyankaMittha/logistic-regression-iris-classification/README.md

 # Logistic Regression - Iris Dataset Classification

-This project demonstrates how to solve a **classification problem using Logistic Regression** in Machine Learning.
+This project demonstrates how to solve a **binary classification problem using Logistic Regression** in Machine Learning.
 The model is trained on the famous **Iris dataset** to classify flower species based on their features.

 ---